-We were lucky to be joined by two leading figures from the CPS National Policy and National Legal teams during the 2-hour long webinar.
+The delegates were fortunate to be joined by two leading figures from the CPS National Policy and National Legal teams during the 2-hour long webinar.
 They presented the work of the CPS and engaged in a lively discussion with enthusiastic participants.
-Opinions and experience were freely shared.
+Opinions and experiences were freely shared.

 Several ideas emerged during the discussion:

-- The systems used by the police and the CPS need to be revamped to better capture data on the ethnic background of hate crime victims to track if a certain ethnic group is being targeted
+- The recording systems used by the police and the CPS need to be revamped in order to better capture data on the ethnic background of hate crime victims and track if a certain ethnic group is being targeted

 - Police forces around the country need to address how to improve the way they record hate crime.
 Failure to do so will mean racially-aggravated hate incidents or crime on individuals/businesses will never come to the attention of the CPS who is responsible for applying the law on the prosecution of perpetrators.

 - There appears to be the need for Chinese and SE Asian communities to organise better among ourselves to support victims of hate crime and encourage reporting.